Skip to content

 Potential Supreme Court Nominees

 In the past, many Republicans nominated Supreme Court justices have made decisions more in line with the characteristics of Judicial Activism than the values of Judicial Renewal.
 To avoid this issue in the future, the President must nominate individuals who have a strong track record of upholding the rule of law.
 In preparation for a future Supreme Court vacancy, the Judicial Action Group has prepared research summaries on potential nominees.
-The initial reports feature nominees supported by the Judicial Action Group.

 Our Story